Inductive reasoning: Problem of induction

 Hume nevertheless stated that even if induction were proved unreliable, we would still have to rely on it.
 So instead of a position of severe skepticism, Hume advocated a practical skepticism based on common sense, where the inevitability of induction is accepted.
-Bertrand Russell illustrated Hume's skepticism in a story about a chicken, fed every morning without fail, who following the laws of induction concluded that this feeding would always continue, until his throat was eventually cut by the farmer.
+Bertrand Russell illustrated Hume's skepticism in a story about a chicken who, fed every morning without fail and following the laws of induction, concluded that this feeding would always continue, until his throat was eventually cut by the farmer.

 In 1963, Karl Popper wrote, "Induction, i.e. inference based on many observations, is a myth.
 It is neither a psychological fact, nor a fact of ordinary life, nor one of scientific procedure."
 Popper's 1972 book Objective Knowledge—whose first chapter is devoted to the problem of induction—opens, "I think I have solved a major philosophical problem: the problem of induction".
 In Popper's schema, enumerative induction is "a kind of optical illusion" cast by the steps of conjecture and refutation during a problem shift.
 An imaginative leap, the tentative solution is improvised, lacking inductive rules to guide it.
 The resulting, unrestricted generalization is deductive, an entailed consequence of all explanatory considerations.
 Controversy continued, however, with Popper's putative solution not generally accepted.

 Donald A. Gillies argues that rules of inferences related to inductive reasoning are overwhelmingly absent from science, and describes most scientific inferences as "involv[ing] conjectures thought up by human ingenuity and creativity, and by no means inferred in any mechanical fashion, or according to precisely specified rules."
 Gillies also provides a rare counterexample "in the machine learning programs of AI."